PET HEALTH

 While these estimates can help you better prepare financially, contact your veterinarian for a more accurate cost estimate for your situation.
 Depending on the surgery and recovery efforts your cat needs, your vet bill may end up in the thousands.

-Having a MetLife Pet cat insurance policy can help you get the care your cat needs and worry less about the cost.
-Our policies may be able to reimburse you for up to 100% of covered costs related to surgery — like exams, diagnostics, the procedure itself, hospital stays, and medications.8 However, pet insurance typically doesn’t cover pre-existing conditions, so enrolling while your cat is still healthy is a great way to ensure coverage later on when you need it.
+Having a MetLife Pet cat insurance policy can help you get the care your cat needs without sacrificing the quality due to cost barriers.
+Our policies may be able to reimburse you for up to 90% of covered costs related to surgery — like exams, diagnostics, the procedure itself, hospital stays, and medications.7 However, pet insurance typically doesn’t cover pre-existing conditions, so enrolling while your cat is still healthy is a great way to ensure coverage later on when you need it.

-See if a pet insurance policy is right for you and your beloved cat by getting a personalized quote today.
+See if MetLife Pet Insurance is right for you and your beloved cat by getting a personalized quote today.

 Pet Insurance Can Help Cover Pet Injury & Illness Costs